OSGConnect/connectbook/osgconnect-storage.md

 For convenience, the stash and public directories are accessed from home.
 Here, the `username` is your login name.

 ## home
 Home is meant for storing files for quick access.
-Usually, the files such as program files, parameter files, scripts etc., are kept under the home directory.
+Usually, files such as program files, parameter files, scripts, etc. are kept in your `/home` directory.
 Although disk quota is not imposed on home,  we recommend a disk usage of less than 10 GB.
-Home filesystem is not suitable to run your condor jobs.
+Home filesystem is not suitable to run your HTCondor jobs.
 It is a good practice to run all your jobs under the `stash` directory.

 ## stash
 Stash provides a large temporary storage.
-Stash is the place you run all your condor jobs.
+Stash is the place you run all your HTCondor jobs.
 Like home, there is no disk quota imposed on stash.
 However, the data on stash is not backed-up, so transfer the data to a secondary local disk (such as your local desktop, laptop, etc.,) on a regular basis.
-For data transfer of more than 10 GB, use the globus transfer service.
+For data transfer of more than 10 GB, use the Globus transfer service.
 For more details check the articles on [data transfer techniques](https://support.opensciencegrid.org/solution/folders/5000260918).

 ## public